Pending Legislation Aims to Improve Bicycle Safety

 The current wording in the Michigan Vehicle Code is as follows:

 The driver of a vehicle overtaking another vehicle proceeding in the same direction shall pass at a safe distance to the left of that vehicle, and when safely clear of the overtaken vehicle, shall take up a position as near the right-hand edge of the main traveled portion of the highway as is practicable.

-The five-foot passing distance is supported by the Michigan Department of Transportation and the Michigan Department of State because it would provide a specific guideline for motorists, one that is safer for bicyclists than the current “safe distance” wording that is subject to various opinions.
+The five-foot passing distance is supported by the Michigan Department of Transportation and the Michigan Department of State because it would provide a specific guideline for motorists.
+A guideline safer for bicyclists than the “safe distance” wording that is currently subject to the various opinions of drivers.

 “We want you to be safe, no matter what kind of wheels you ride,” said Mark Bernstein of The Sam Bernstein Law Firm.
 “When a bicycle is struck by an automobile, the results are often serious or catastrophic for the cyclist.
 We are in favor of legislation that makes the roads safer for travelers of every kind.”